 How can I teach my baby about object permanence?

-Babies learn through playful interaction, so you do not have to worry too much about trying to teach your baby about object permanence.
+Babies learn through playful interactions, so you do not have to worry too much about trying to teach your baby this concept.
 The most important part of your baby’s learning experience is spending quality time with you!
 It is through meaningful interactions and experiences with loved and trusted caregivers that babies begin to make sense of the world.

 So given that the best way to “teach” your little one about object permanence is through games, here are some ideas to get you started!

 You have probably heard about this game –it is one of the all-time family favorites!
-Peek-a-book is a natural hit because it allows your baby to look at his favorite object –your face!
-Before your little one has mastered object permanence, seeing how you disappear and reappear instantly will be really fun for him!
+Peek-a-boo is a natural hit because it allows your baby to look at their favorite thing –your face!
+Before your little one has mastered this milestone, seeing how you disappear and reappear instantly will be fun!

-You can also play peek-a-boo by hiding behind a blanket or towel.
+You can also play Peek-a-boo by hiding behind a blanket or towel.
 Hold the blanket in front of your face and call your baby’s name.
-As soon as he touches the blanket, drop it, and say: “You found me!”
+As soon as they touch the blanket, drop it, and say: “You found me!”

-First, choose a toy your baby likes and that always gets his attention.
-Once you have his attention, slowly hide the toy under a small blanket or towel.
-Make sure a small part of the toy is peeking out, in order to help your baby find it.
-As times goes by, make it more challenging by hiding less parts of the toy before he starts looking for it.
+First, choose a toy your baby likes and that always gets their attention.
+Once you have their attention, slowly hide the toy under a small blanket or towel.
+Make sure a small part of the toy is peeking out, to help your baby find it.
+As time goes by, make it more challenging by better hiding the toy before they start looking for it.

-Babies recognize their parents’ voices early on –so parents can use their voices to help babies know that they are still there, even when out of sight.
+Babies recognize their parents’ voices early on –so parents can use their voices to help babies know that they are still there, even when they’re out of sight.

-The challenging part about developing object permanence is that when a baby realizes that his parents still exist when he can’t see them, he can get upset, understanding that they choose not to be there.
+The challenging part about developing object permanence is that when a baby realizes that their parents still exist when they can’t see them, they can get upset because they understand that their parents chose not to be there.
 This is what happens with separation anxiety.
-Playing these games can help your baby as he goes through this milestone.
-Object permanence games help babies understand that even though he can’t see mom or dad, they will come back!
+Playing these games can help your baby as they go through this milestone.
+Playing will help babies understand that, even though they can’t see mom or dad, they will come back!

 - Tip: When your baby reaches 8-9 months, playing object permanence games may help reduce separation anxiety!
-Playing these games, while also giving short, but tender good-byes when leaving him at the daycare or grandpa/grandma’s house, can help him understand that you will return.
+Playing these games, while also giving short, but tender good-byes when leaving them at daycare or grandpa/grandma’s house can help them understand that you will return.

-The important components to be found in any object permanence game are “appearing and disappearing,” “seeking and revealing” objects.
+- The important components to be found in any of these games are “appearing and disappearing,” “seeking and revealing” objects.
 If you’d like to learn more about getting through separation anxiety in a fun way, check out this article!

-If you’d like more ideas to help your little one master object permanence, check out the following Kinedu activity!
+If you’d like more ideas to help your little one master object permanence, check our Kinedu activities!